Growing Trend: Short Term Health Insurance

 Booming Economy With Low Unemployment

-The unemployment rate across the nation is at an all-time low due to recent economic upturn.
+The unemployment rate across the nation is at an all-time low due to the recent economic upturn.
 Whether myth or fact, it has been estimated millennials will change jobs four times over the first decade they are out of college compared to the two times their Gen X predecessors changed careers in the first 10 years after college.
 Jobs are plentiful and reaching for that dream career is possible now versus when Gen Xers were hunting during a recession.
 Short term health insurance can be a semi-permanent solution until a more permanent health insurance resource is available.
 Many times a temporary health plan helps bridge the gap for workers who are between jobs or stuck in a new employers 60- or 90-day waiting period before health coverage begins.
 To ensure coverage for doctor visits or sudden hospitalization, short term insurance fits the bill for workers in flux at approximately 50% less than traditional health insurance.

 College Students Who Need Health Insurance in State of Residence